codio/site/source/legal/index.html.markdown

     url: '../refund'
 ---

+**Effective August 7th, 2013.**

-This page contains links to our legal terms and policies.
+This legal section contains links to our legal terms and policies.
 Equally important to us are the commitments we make to you.

   - You own your code and data, we don't.
   - You can always and easily get your code out of Codio using the ZIP export or by pushing it to Github.